 Skin lesion biopsy

-A skin lesion biopsy is when a small amount of skin is removed so it can be examined.
+A skin lesion biopsy is when a small amount of skin is removed so it can be examined under a microscope.
 The skin is tested to look for skin conditions or diseases.
 A skin biopsy can help your health care provider diagnose or rule out problems such as skin cancer or psoriasis.

 How the Test is Performed

 Most procedures can be done in your provider's office or an outpatient medical office.
 There are several ways to do a skin biopsy.
 Which procedure you have depends on the location, size, and type of lesion.
 A lesion is an abnormal area of the skin.
 This can be a lump, sore, or an area of skin color that is not normal.

 Before a biopsy, your provider will numb the area of skin so you don't feel anything.
 The different types of skin biopsies are described below.

 - Your provider uses a small blade or razor to remove or scrape the outermost layers of skin.

 - All or part of the lesion is removed.